What Are the Burial and Cremation Laws in Nebraska?

 Nebraska allows burial on private property.
 Nebraska does not have a specific statute prohibiting burial on private property.
 However, Neb.
 Rev. Stat.
 12-501 restricts cemetery establishment to enumerated entities (state, municipalities, churches, cemetery associations, cemetery districts, fraternal and benevolent societies, etc.), and a cemetery established by any other agency constitutes a nuisance (12-501(3)).
 Home burial on private land for a single family may be permissible but should comply with local zoning ordinances and health regulations.
 Interment must be performed under the direct supervision of a licensed funeral director and embalmer (71-605(8)).

 Nebraska has no statutory minimum waiting period before cremation.
-Cremation must be authorized by Authorizing agent (person with right of disposition per 30-2223; see 71-1373) must sign cremation authorization form (71-1377); county attorney (or authorized representative) of the county where death occurred must electronically sign a cremation permit before cremation may occur (71-605(4)).
+A medical examiner or coroner must authorize the cremation before it proceeds.
+Authorizing agent (person with right of disposition per 30-2223; see 71-1373) must sign cremation authorization form (71-1377); the county attorney — who is the ex officio county coroner (23-1210) — or an authorized representative, of the county where death occurred, must electronically sign a cremation permit before cremation may occur (71-605(4)).

 No. Natural organic reduction (human composting) is not currently authorized in Nebraska.